 SocialCoding4Good: SocialCoding4Good, created in 2011, is a pilot project aimed at dramatically reshaping the tech volunteer landscape.
-There are many nonprofits and social-good programs in the world that need the help of professional technologists, but their resources don't often allow for it.
-The causes they're working on, from civic engagement and education to poverty alleviation and the environment, suffer as a result.
+There are many nonprofits and social-good programs in the world that need the help of professional technologists, but their resources do not often allow for it.
+The causes they are working on, from civic engagement and education to poverty alleviation and the environment, suffer.
 At the same time, professional technologists are eager to help work on these important social challenges, but often struggle to find the right match for both their passion and skills.
-Using a web-based platform, SocialCoding4Good collects information on both volunteer technologist and programs with need so that our community managers can connect these professionals with opportunities that are the right fit.
-And this way volunteers use their time and talent to work on the humanitarian open source software projects that would most benefit from it.
-By working across the corporate, nonprofit and technology communities, SocialCoding4Good brings together the best and brightest to generate meaningful and sustainable collaborations for social good.
+Using a web-based platform, SocialCoding4Good collects information on both volunteer technologist and programs with need so that community managers can connect these professionals with opportunities that are the right fit.
+In this way, volunteers get to work on the humanitarian open source software projects that would most benefit from their time and talent.
+By bridging the corporate, nonprofit and technology communities, SocialCoding4Good brings together the best and brightest to generate meaningful and sustainable collaborations for social good.